madetech/data-101/modules/supplementary/data_science/notes/2_linear_regression/1_setting_up.md

 Now, for a given task with training set ${(x^{(i)},y^{(i)})}^N_{i=1}$, we want to find the function $f : X → Y$, whilst defining the loss function $L f(x), y$.
 The loss function can sometimes be thought of as a function that computes the error between the model’s estimates and the ground truth.

-The basic process for supervised learning is as following:
+### The basic process for supervised learning is as follows:

 (1) Start with data $(x^{(i)}, y^{(i)}), i = 1, . . . , N$.